This post may contain affiliate links. Read our disclosure page for full details.

 Don’t miss our post on 17 of the most romantic vacation spots in the Southern US!

-Romantic Places to Eat (and Drink!) in Savannah, GA
+Romantic Things to Do in Savannah, GA

 Picnic in Forsyth Park